flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 ### 5. Cruise
 **Situation:**

-- Aircraft has leveled of at planned cruise level.
+- Aircraft has leveled off at planned cruise level.
 - Speed is cruise speed as per ECAM PERF CRZ page.
 - __Autopilot__ is ON.
 - Speed is in Managed Mode.